anujd64/Thunder/README.md

 ### **📋 Notes** :

+- Currently video is only hardware decoded (I think) That's why HEVC content might not play at all

 - Does not support GOIndex and Maple's GDindex for now

 - Does not directly interact with Drive rather scrapes the index for movies.
 The index does the talking to the Drive api